45b16/college-stats-bot/README.md

 # college-stats-bot
-US News college statistics scraper Discord bot
+US News college statistics scraper Discord bot written in discord.js and using cheerio and request